kent-berry/RevatureProject2OnIt/ReadMe.txt

 3) Test /logout endpoint?
 GET url: http://142.93.205.142:8090/OnItJson/logout
 GET
-                Successful logging out should redirect tot homepage, it invalidates the httpsession
+                Successful logging out should redirect to homepage after it invalidates the httpsession

 4) Test /deleteAccount endpoint?
 When a logged in user decides to delete his/her account, they are prompted to provide their